Last Updated on November 7, 2023 by Laura Teso

-We didn’t know the Osteria Madonnetta, but, halfway during our visit in Marostica, Matteo and I experienced a common sensation: hunger!
+I tried Osteria Madonnetta halfway during my visit in Marostica, when my husband Matteo and I experienced a common sensation: hunger!
 So we had to find a place to eat.
 I didn’t feel like eating a sandwich at a café.
 We had plenty of time at our disposal, the day was sunny but cold and all I wanted was a warm and cozy place to rest and enjoy a quiet lunch, possibly consisting of local dishes for 2 reasons:

 - Venetian cuisine is very tasty and healthy.